qzhizhou/EC601-Mini_Project1/README.md

 ### 1.3 Run the Tweepy-images.py:
 Once you have got all the credential files in the directory where you download this git, you now can try to download images from Twitter:

 	python Tweepy-images.py

 But before you run, please open the Tweepy-images.py file, and input you keys and tokens.
-In line 24, you will need to input the Twitter account you want to access, and also you can change the limit number of images by changin the number after "cout="
+In line 24, you will need to input the Twitter account you want to access, and also you can change the limit number of images by changing the number after "count="

 ## 2.Use Google Vision to analyze Images: